jessicamaev/whac-a-mole/README.md

 ## Objective

-You will get a point for everytime you click the mole.
+You will get a point for everytime you click the mole. <br>
 You have 60 seconds to accumulate as many points as you can.

 ## Play